ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-18. Batch size.
+Q. Batch size.
 1. What happens to your model training when you decrease the batch size to 1?
 1. What happens when you use the entire training data in a batch?
 1. How should we adjust the learning rate as we increase or decrease the batch size?

 <details><summary><b>Answer</b></summary>